cabforum/servercert/docs/BR.md

 Confirming the Applicant's control over the ADN by confirming the presence of a Random Value or Request Token in a DNS CNAME, TXT or CAA record returned in a query for either:

-1. the Authorization Domain Name; or
+1. the ADN; or
-2. the Authorization Domain Name prefixed with a Domain Label that begins with an underscore character.
+2. the ADN prefixed with a Domain Label that begins with an underscore character.

 If a Random Value is used, the CA SHALL provide a Random Value unique to the Certificate request and SHALL not use the Random Value after: